tanimislam/howdy/docs/source/plex-config/plex_services_config.rst

    :width: 100%
    :align: center

 7. This **should** work -- the *Plex config credentials* widget should show **WORKING** under the Imgur settings panel.
-If this does not work, then close the Imgur URL dialog in :numref:`imgur_step06b_copyURLdialog` with the ``Esc`` key, and generate a new client secret as shown in :numref:`imgur_step02_getclientsecret`, and repeat until you are able to generate good Imgur client credential.
+If this does not work, then close the Imgur URL dialog in :numref:`imgur_step06b_copyURLdialog` with the ``Esc`` key, and generate a new client secret as shown in :numref:`imgur_step02_getclientsecret`, and repeat until you are able to generate good Imgur client credentials.

 Low Level Imgur Credentials
 ---------------------------